johiruddinsultan/electrumX/docs/environment.rst

 .. envvar:: DONATION_ADDRESS

-  The server donation address reported to Quantum clients.
-Defaults to empty, which Quantum interprets as meaning there is none.
+  The server donation address reported to Electrum clients.
+Defaults to empty, which Electrum interprets as meaning there is none.

 .. envvar:: BANNER_FILE

-  The path to a banner file to serve to clients in Quantum's "Console" tab.
+  The path to a banner file to serve to clients in Electrum's "Console" tab.
 Relative file paths must be relative to :envvar:`DB_DIRECTORY`.
 The banner file is re-read for each new client.